wwarner/emacs-native-dockerfiles/README.md

 performance improvement.
 There are several OS level dependencides required by native compilation that are captured in this Dockerfile, including libgccjit and gnutls.

-## Tree Sitter

-Tree sitter is enabled by default in Emacs 29 and better, and care is taken here to both enable it and install the necessary dependencies

 ## Native JSON with libjansson